Best Broadcast Journalism Schools in the U.S.

 Educational leaders in the field of broadcast journalism include the University of Southern California, University of Illinois and University of Miami, all three of which offer undergraduate and graduate programs in broadcast journalism, journalism or communication.
 In addition to in-class studies, individual schools may provide students with access to campus-based broadcasting stations or studios.

 1. University of Southern California in Los Angeles, CA

 |School Highlight: ATVN, the school's news network, is an award-winning station.|

 The University of Southern California (USC) is a private research institution that The Princeton Review designated as a 'Best Western College' in 2015.
 At USC's Annenberg School for Communication & Journalism, students can earn a Bachelor of Arts in Broadcast Journalism or a Master of Arts in Journalism with an emphasis on broadcasting.
 Students also have the opportunity to work for on-campus television and radio shows, such as Annenberg TV News or Annenberg Radio News.

 2. University of Illinois at Urbana - Champaign

-The University of Illinois at Urbana - Champaign (UIUC) ranked 15th among public universities in the nation, according to U.S. News & World Report in 2011.
+The University of Illinois at Urbana - Champaign (UIUC) was tied for 11th among public universities in the nation, according to U.S. News & World Report in 2015.
 The faculty includes Pulitzer Prize winners and Nobel laureates; alumni have received Emmy and Peabody awards.
 Through the university's Department of Journalism at the College of Media, students can earn a Bachelor of Science in Journalism with a broadcast journalism specialization.
 The program has been approved by the Accrediting Council on Education in Journalism and Mass Communications.
 Graduate students can pursue a Master of Science in Journalism.